rszimm/sprinklers_pi/README.md

   * ZIP Code (eg. 10001)

 ### Wunderground
-Wunderground setup requires you to have previously created an API Key, and for them to have not shut it down yet.
+Wunderground setup requires you to have previously created an API Key, and for them to have not shut it down yet (As of 2019/03/15 it's no longer working for me).

 Uncomment `#define WEATHER_WUNDERGROUND` in settings.h before building.